-&lt;sup>5 Id.
+&lt;sup>4 Id.

-&lt;sup>6 Section X180.5 of the MORB.
+Section X180.5 of the MORB.

-&lt;sup>7 Section X180.5 of the MORB.
+Section X180.5 of the MORB.

-&lt;sup>8 Section X143.1 (c)(7)(d)(i) of the MORB.
+Section X143.1 (c)(7)(d)(i) of the MORB.

-- 3.3 The Chairperson of the ACC shall be independent, preferably with accounting, auditing, or related financial management expertise or experience commensurate with the size, complexity of operations and risk profile of the bank. - 3.4 The chief executive officer, chief financial officer and/or treasurer, or officers holding equivalent positions, shall not be appointed as members of the ACC. - 3.5 The individual Committee members shall be encouraged to participate in relevant and appropriate self-study or other educational opportunities to assure understanding of the business and environment in which the Bank operates.
+- The Chairperson of the ACC shall be independent, preferably with accounting, 3.3 auditing, or related financial management expertise or experience commensurate with the size, complexity of operations and risk profile of the bank.9 - 3.4 The chief executive officer, chief financial officer and/or treasurer, or officers holding equivalent positions, shall not be appointed as members of the ACC. - 3.5 The individual Committee members shall be encouraged to participate in relevant and appropriate self-study or other educational opportunities to assure understanding of the business and environment in which the Bank operates.